tomhenrich/plex/docs/index.md

 ## Quick notes

-1. **Do not share your account with someone else outside your home.**
+* **Don't share your account.**
+  Your account is for you and your immediate home/family members.
-   Let me know if you think someone would like access.
-Don't just give them your password.
+  Let me know if you think someone would like an invitation, but don't just share your password.
-2. **If there's something you'd like to be added, just ask!**
+* **If there's something you'd like to be added, just ask!**
   I can't realistically have everything ever made, but I'll do what I can to find it.

-If you have any questions or need any help, just ask!
+* Users are limited to **two (2) streams at a time**.
+  If you start a third simultaneous stream, it will be blocked.

+Feel free to ask if you need help or have questions.

 ---